Software-Tools-Spring-26/Group_1_Project/README.md

 **Table 8.
 Summary Statistics for for Housing Price Index**
  <img width="274" height="231" alt="image" src="https://github.com/user-attachments/assets/c03384b4-4be9-4c90-ba63-4862c37e0133" />

+The dataset contains a moderate range of HPI values, from 134.13 (the min) to 377.64 (the max).
+While the average HPI value was 222.59.

 **Table 9.
 Summary Statistics for Annual FHFA HPI and Annual HPI Growth by Region**